broadinstitute/dsp-appsec-trivy-cicd/README.md

-Trivy is a vulnerability scanner for containers.
+Trivy is an image vulnerability scanner.
 Detects vulnerabilties in OS packages and application dependencies.
 Before pushing an image to a container registry, scan with Trivy.

 ### Test trivy in MacOS